Presheaves of symmetric tensor categories and nets of C*-algebras: Symmetric tensor presheaves: invariants and Tannaka duality.

 where $\iota$ is the identity object of $T$.

-A simple, symmetric tensor \sC category $D_{\otimes,\eps}$ having conjugates, direct sums and subobjects is called a {\em DR-category}.
-By \cite[Theorem 6.9]{DR89} there is a symmetric tensor \sC monofunctor $J : D_{\otimes,\eps} \to {\bf Hilb}$, unique up to unitary tensor natural transformations, such that $J(D_{\otimes,\eps})$ is the dual of a compact group $G$ (that is, the subcategory of {\bf Hilb} with arrows $G$-equivariant linear operators).
+A symmetric tensor \sC category $D_{\otimes,\eps}$ with simple unit having conjugates, direct sums and subobjects is called a \emph{DR-category}.
+By \cite[Theorem 6.9]{DR89} there is a symmetric tensor embedding $J : D_{\otimes,\eps} \to {\bf Hilb}$, unique up to unitary tensor natural transformations, such that $J(D_{\otimes,\eps})$ is the dual of a compact group $G$ (that is, the subcategory of {\bf Hilb} with arrows $G$-equivariant linear operators).